phamvoquoclong/DSP391m-SpotifySongPrediction/README.md

 ## Preprocess
 - Generating a list with the genre names
-- Creating is_popular column with our cutoff point
+- Creating is_popular column with our cutoff point at point 58.
 ![image](https://github.com/user-attachments/assets/ffedc0b3-eb80-468c-b239-9949baac2c08)